 Cybersecurity6 min read

-MFA Is Not Optional Anymore.
-Here's How to Actually Get Your Team to Use It.
+MFA Isn't Optional — How to Get Your Team to Use It

 By Inevat Team·September 3, 2025

-MFA Is Not Optional Anymore.
-Here's How to Actually Get Your Team to Use It.
+MFA Isn't Optional — How to Get Your Team to Use It

 Of all the security improvements we implement at client sites, MFA generates the most pushback.
 More than any other change.
 More than new software.
 More than password policies.
 For some reason, asking someone to tap their phone when they log in triggers an existential crisis about personal freedom and productivity.